-Many organizations and entities are involved in some aspect of managing and disposing of SNF and HLW, including, but not limited to, Congress, DOE, the Nuclear Regulatory Commission, the Environmental Protection Agency, the Department of Transportation, the NAS, the Government Accountability Office, the State of Nevada and other state governments, Native American Tribes, affected local governments, the National Association of Regulatory Utility Commissioners, the National Governors Association and regional groups, the National Conference of State Legislatures, the Nuclear Energy Institute, the Electric Power Research Institute, and environmental organizations, such as the Natural Resources Defense Council.
+Many organizations and entities are involved in some aspect of managing and disposing of SNF and HLW.
+Within the Federal government, these include Congress, the Government Accountability Office, DOE, the Nuclear Regulatory Commission, the Environmental Protection Agency, the Department of Transportation, and the NAS.
+Outside of the Federal government, interested organizations include the State of Nevada and other state governments, Tribal Nations, affected local governments, the National Association of Regulatory Utility Commissioners, the National Governors Association and regional groups, the National Conference of State Legislatures, the Nuclear Energy Institute, the Electric Power Research Institute, environmental justice organizations, and other environmental organizations, such as the Natural Resources Defense Council.